Metriplectic relaxation to equilibria: Two examples: metric double brackets and projectors

 In this section, we discuss two special cases of metriplectic systems of the form~(\ref{eq:metric-system}), which we call metric double bracket and projector bracket systems.
 We shall see that for the metric double brackets treated in Section~\ref{sec:metr-double-brackets}, the dissipation mechanism does not completely relax the state of the system (in the sense of Section~\ref{sec:remarks-relax-equil}), while for the projector brackets of Section~\ref{sec:projector-based-metric-bracket} complete relaxation is achieved.
 We shall discuss and compare the properties of these two metric brackets on the basis of the insights gained in Section~\ref{sec:remarks-relax-equil}.

 We select two benchmark equilibrium problems, and we attempt to construct a relaxation method to solve them by using the two considered metric brackets.
 The benchmark problems are: the reduced Euler equations (cf.~Section~\ref{sec:Euler-problem}), but with Dirichlet boundary conditions replaced by periodic boundary conditions, and an analytically solvable model derived from the reduced Euler equations.
-In both cases periodic boundary conditions give rise to an additional invariant other than the Hamiltonian, and this allows us to examine cases in which the concept of ``specifically degenerate'' bracket is not equivalent to ``minimally degenerate''.
+In both cases periodic boundary conditions give rise to an additional invariant other than the Hamiltonian, and this allows us to examine cases where specifically degenerate brackets are not minimally degenerate.
 We shall return to the original problem with Dirichlet boundary conditions later.

 Therefore in both cases, the domain is $\T^2 \coloneqq (\R / 2\pi \Z)^2$ with coordinates $x = (x_1,x_2)$, and the phase space $V$ is the space of smooth functions $v \colon \T^2 \to \R$.
 As usual, $\T^2$ is identified with the square $\Omega = [0,2\pi]^2$ with periodic boundary conditions.
 On such a periodic domain, the scalar vorticity $\omega = - \Delta \phi$ (cf. Section~\ref{sec:Euler-problem} for the definitions) must have zero average, i.e.,